linxiv-dev/linXiv/README.md

 Upload your pdfs, create projects, manage notes, tags, and more to organize your files.
 All locally without ever sending out your data intermediately.
 This project aims to be a one-stop-shop for researchers who look to manage their literature, with the near-term goal of extending this to research groups who seek to share their knowledge and literature with each other, without going to the web.

 > **Development status:** The database schema and paper identifier format are actively changing. `source_id` values are being migrated to a namespaced format (`arxiv:2204.12985`, `doi:10.48550/…`, `openalex:W3123456789`, `local:{hash}`).
 Until that work lands, existing `papers.db` files will not be compatible with new builds — delete `papers.db` and let it rebuild on first run.
 No stable release has been cut yet.
+Migrations from version 0.1.0 to 0.1.1 will be accounted for.

 ## Table of Contents